bollu/bollu.github.io/README.txt

   theorem prover, which guides much of the reading I've done.
 - Early in the year, I wanted to correctly understand photography from first principles, so a lot of reading around light and optics are because of this.
-- Unexpectedly, in the middle of a year, a friend ([Luisa Cicolini]()) mysteriously got me back to playing the piano through no fault of hers.
-This led me to read quite a lot of compositional theory, music history, and counterpoint.

 #### Resolution, UNSAT proof calculi, Bitlasting